Discovering and Reasoning of Causality in the Hidden World with Large Language Models: The Framework

-When the data curation of the proposed factors requires additional domain-specific knowledge/skills (e.g., intervening on the external environments) that the LLMs do not acquire, we could fetch ${\vz}_i$ through some external process~\citep{toolformer,llm_agent}.
-For example, studying the causes of a disease requires annotating relevant symptoms from diagnosis records and conducting additional medical checks ~\citep{neuropanic}.
+When the data curation of the proposed factors requires additional domain-specific knowledge/skills (e.g., intervening on the external environments) that the LLMs do not acquire, we could fetch $\vw_i(\vx^{(j)})$, the value of each factor $\vw_i$ for each sample $\vx^{(j)}$, through some external process~\citep{toolformer,llm_agent}.
+For example, studying the causes of a disease requires annotating relevant symptoms from diagnosis records and conducting additional medical checks~\citep{neuropanic}.
 Our experiments show that \ours can effectively extract the hidden factors under both schemes.

-\paragraph{Causal discovery} With the given values ${\mZ}^{\le t}$ associated with the candidate factors $\gW^{\le t}$, a CD algorithm $\gA$ (e.g., FCI~\citep{fci}) is used to reason about the causal structure based on the parsed data:
+\paragraph{Causal discovery} Given the candidate factors $\varset{W}^{\le t}$ with their associated factor values on dataset $\gD$, a CD algorithm $\gA$ (e.g., FCI~\citep{fci}) is used to reason about the causal structure based on the parsed data:

 where ${\gG}^t$ is the discovered causal structure.
-In general, the inputs in each round to $\gA$ may contain noises as well as latent confounders, any CDs with suitable theoretical assumptions could be used for $\gA$.
-The noises injected through LLM-based parsing may be of independent interest to the literature of causal discovery~\citep{Glymour2019ReviewOC,causal_learn_survey}.
-In this work, we demonstrate the idea of \ours via the FCI algorithm~\citep{auto_causal} as it is flexible with respect to different functional classes of the underlying generation process, allows for the existence of latent confounders~\citep{fci}, which aligns well with our objective.
+In general, any CD approach with suitable theoretical assumptions could be used for $\gA$.
+More detailed theoretical discussions are presented in Section~\ref{subsec:MB-identification}.
+In this work, we demonstrate the idea of \ours via the FCI algorithm~\citep{auto_causal} as it is flexible with respect to different functional classes of the underlying generation process, allowing for the existence of latent confounders~\citep{fci}, which aligns well with our objective.

 \paragraph{Improving factor proposal with causal feedback} LLMs require proper prompts to fully unlock their capabilities~\citep{cot,llm_self-improve,prompt_reasoning_survey}.
 When it comes to factor proposing, it is also hard for LLMs to propose all factors at once.
 Nevertheless, from the causal discovery results, we could find useful information and thus provide feedback to further improve the factor proposal: